 Key landfill innovations at the FG landfill site include:

-Interwaste is involved in the generation of natural gas from its own landfill site in Midrand, and supplies organic waste to a 4MW anaerobic digestion plant in Bronkhorstspruit, Gauteng, built by Bio2watt.
+Interwaste is involved in the generation of natural gas from its own landfill site in Midrand, and supplies organic waste to various anaerobic digesters country wide.

-Natural gas from landfill and from anaerobic digestion is produced as a by-product from bacteria eating and breaking down any organic matter.
+Natural gas extracted from landfill and anaerobic digestion is produced as a by-product of bacteria eating and breaking down any organic matter.
 At Interwaste's landfill site in Midrand, gas is currently being flared from wells that have been sunk into the landfill, in order to determine gas yield projections for future use.

-As a result, Bio2watt (and Interwaste) supply up to 30% of BMW's Rosslyn plant energy requirement from renewable sources.
-Interwaste also have a license for, and intend on, building an anaerobic digestion plant on its own premises in Germiston, Gauteng in the near future.
+Interwaste has a license for, and intend on, building an anaerobic digestion plant on its own premises in Germiston Gauteng, in the near future.